artem-chumak/magic-8-ball/README.md

 ### Features

 - The project without JavaScript.
-Only HTML and CSS are used
+Only HTML and CSS are used,
-- Random selection is implemented through CSS animation
+- Random selection is implemented through CSS animation,
-- CSS variables
+- CSS variables,
-- Design
+- Design,
-- PWA
+- PWA,
-- Gesture control
+- Gesture control.

 ### Improvements (to do)
 - Do posts,